ratwolfzero/Universe/README.md

 The undifferentiated origin.
 The initial object $0$ in $\mathcal{C}$.
 Contains no distinctions.
 Logically unstable:
 $$\diamondsuit D$$
 Axiom I: First Distinction
-Symmetry breaking initiates existence: a morphism
+Symmetry breaking initiates existence via a morphism:
 $$f : 0 \rightarrow A$$
-Denotes the primal distinction.
-Represented by the operator $\Box$.
+This denotes the primal distinction, represented by the operator $\Box$.
 Axiom II: Irreducibility
 Growth proceeds only via irreducibly novel distinctions.
 Nested distinctions are idempotent:
 $$\Box(\Box(X)) = \Box(X)$$